AnnettSazonova/JiraWorklog/README.md

-# JiraTimeReport
+# JiraWorklogsCompare
-This utilite can take data from Jira and create work log report in excel format.
-For runing program, please execute:
+This program downloads and compares worklogs from two Jiras and creates an Excel report.
-<p>user#: python main.py</p>
+To run execute: <p>user#: python main.py</p>
-If you have some questions, use email: timoha199490@gmail.com for feedback